 - The lithium ion battery pack can explode if not replaced, used, handled or disposed of properly.
 Dispose of the battery as required by local ordinances or regulations.
-Use only batteries recommended by TOSHIBA as replacements. - The computer's RTC battery is a lithium battery and should be replaced only by your dealer or by a TOSHIBA service representative.
+Use only batteries recommended by TOSHIBA as replacements. - The computer's RTC battery is a Ni-MH battery and should be replaced only by your dealer or by a TOSHIBA service representative.
 The battery can explode if not properly replaced, used, handled or disposed.
 Dispose of the battery as required by local ordinances or regulations. - Charge the battery pack only in an ambient temperature between 5 and 35 degrees Celsius.
 Otherwise, the electrolyte solution might leak, battery pack performance might deteriorate and the battery life might be shortened. - Never install or remove the battery pack without first turning off the power and disconnecting the AC adaptor.
 Never remove the battery pack while the computer is in Sleep Mode.
-Data could be lost.
+Data could be lost. - When the High Capacity Battery Pack is connected to the computer, do not hold on only to the High Capacity Battery Pack when lifting the computer up.
+The High Capacity Battery Pack may separate from the computer, causing it to fall and cause injuries.